RememberOfLife/mirabel/README.md

 * probably drop description etc from frontend and games?
 * config get an extra config folger (not res!), also, save metagui windows
 * (create) use and send surena game sync counter
-* about window with version etc, also cmd line switch for version
 * add option to use different imgui font
 * super basic plugin manager
 * closing the network adapter should be asynchronous, we send it a shutdown event, it sends us back when its ready for collection / joining